Agape Bible Study

 51-52

-3rd Missionary Journey (Acts 18:23-21:14)
+3rd Missionary journey (Acts 18:23-21:14)

-- mission to Phrygia and Galatia
+-mission to Phrygia & N. Galatia

-- writes first letter to the Corinthians from Ephesus
+-wrote first letter to the Corinthians from Ephesus

-- mission to Corinth (Greece)
+-mission to Corinth (Greece)

--writes letter to the Roman Christians from Corinth
+-wrote letter to the Roman Christians from Corinth

 53-58